Zequez/logseq-vault/pages/Paca Digestora.md

-- It's a kind of minimalistic composting system composed of a bottomless receptacle, usually of 0.25 to 1m^2 in surface.
+- It's a kind of minimalistic composting system composed of a bottomless receptacle, usually a square of 0.5m to 1m size, that's just
 -